aws-samples/aws-cloudhsm-cloudformation-template/README.md

 * A CloudFormation custom resource AWS Lambda function that is used to create and delete CloudHSM clusters
 * AWS Step Functions state machines to orchestrate creation and deletion of CloudHSM clusters
+* Lambda functions to support the state machines
-* An EC2 client configured to manage the cluster and HSMs
+* An EC2 client configured to manage the cluster of HSMs
 * An initial crypto officer `admin` user password that is stored as a secret in AWS Secrets Manager
 * A CloudHSM trust anchor certificate